dim13/gone/README.md

 Where has my time gone?
 X11 automatic work activity tracker in pure Go.

-_Disclaimer_: may contain bugs or be fubar. :) It's work in progress, be patient, update often, file bugs.
+_Disclaimer_: may contain bugs or be fubar. :)
+It's work in progress, be patient, update often, file bugs, send pull-requests.

 Synopsis
 --------